EficodeDemoOrg/csharp-copilot-training/README.md

 Although all tasks can be completed without assistive tools, you are strongly encouraged to rely on Copilot as much as possible before resorting to a manual approach.
 By the end of this exercise, you should have a clearer understanding of Copilot’s capabilities, limitations, and most effective use cases.

 Experiment with all Copilot modes to understand their differences:
 * Ask mode
 * Edits mode
-* Agent mode (currently in preview mode in Visual Studio)
+* Agent mode

-Remember to utilzie all features available in Visual Studio:
+Remember to utilize all features available in Visual Studio and VS Code:
 * Custom instructions (.github/copilot-instructions.md)
 * Inline suggestions
 * Chat participants
-* References
+* References and code navigation
 * Slash commands
 * Next edit suggestions
 * Vision (if applicable)
+* Multi-model support (if enabled)

 ## Phase 1: Explore and document the solution
 Use Copilot to explore and document the project.
 Specifically, use Copilot to: